gardeniaestevam/teeth-and-dental-implants-detection-code/README.md

 ## Cite us

-Once the work is published, the DOI and the corresponding BibTeX entry will be available.
+Once the work is published, DOI and the corresponding BibTeX entry will be available.